NOTE

 How to Give the Tip

 This is important: Don’t leave it at the cashier counter — hand it directly to the masseuse.
 If you leave it at the counter, the shop owner might take it.
-Put it in their hand with a “khob khun ka (ขอบคุณค่ะ)” or “khob khun khrap (ขอบคุณครับ)” and it’ll really make their day.
+Put it in their hand with a “khob khun ka (ขอบคุณค่ะ)” or “khob khun khrap (ขอบคุณครับ)” — learning even a few Thai phrases like this will really make their day.
+Pair the tip with a small wai (palms together at chest level, slight nod) and you’ve covered both the money side and the manners side in one gesture — the Thai wai greeting guide explains the four heights and which one matches a thank-you to a service worker, so you don’t accidentally wai too high and look sarcastic about the massage.

 Taxis & Grab